VAX: History

 Further VLSI VAX processors followed in the form of the V-11, CVAX, CVAX SOC ("System On Chip", a single-chip CVAX), Rigel, Mariah and NVAX implementations.
 The VAX microprocessors extended the architecture to inexpensive workstations and later also supplanted the high-end VAX models.
 This wide range of platforms (mainframe to workstation) using one architecture was unique in the computer industry at that time.
 Sundry graphics were etched onto the CVAX microprocessor die.
 The phrase CVAX... when you care enough to steal the very best was etched in broken Russian as a play on a Hallmark Cards slogan, intended as a message to Soviet engineers who were known to be both purloining DEC computers for military applications and reverse engineering their chip design.
 By the late 1980s, the VAX microprocessors had grown in power to be competitive with discrete designs.
 This led to the abandonment of the 8000 and 9000 series and their replacement by Rigel-powered models of the VAX 6000, and later by NVAX-powered VAX 7000 systems.

 Extrapolating from Moore's Law, DEC expected that VAX's 32-bit design would be a viable architecture until about 1999.
 The company did not foresee that RISC would, during the 1980s, usurp traditional computing architectures with significantly more performance per cost.
-As Unix RISC systems from Sun Microsystems and others lured VAX customers, in 1989 DEC introduced a range of RISC workstations and servers that ran Ultrix, the DECstation and DECsystem respectively, using processors from MIPS Computer Systems.
+PC Magazine found in 1988 that the MASS-11 word processor ran faster on a IBM PC AT than on a VAX 8550 with a typical workload.
+As Unix RISC systems from Sun Microsystems and others lured VAX customers, In 1989 DEC introduced a range of RISC workstations and servers that ran Ultrix, the DECstation and DECsystem respectively, using processors from MIPS Computer Systems.
 In 1992 DEC introduced its own RISC instruction set architecture, the Alpha AXP (later renamed Alpha), and their own Alpha-based microprocessor, the DECchip 21064, a high performance 64-bit design capable of running OpenVMS.

 In August 2000, Compaq announced that the remaining VAX models would be discontinued by the end of the year, but old systems remain in widespread use.
 The Stromasys CHARON-VAX and SIMH software-based VAX emulators remain available.
 VMS is now developed by VMS Software Incorporated, albeit only for the Alpha, HPE Integrity, and x86-64 platforms.